 Already scoring well in 2018, this year the Kore 93 snagged the “Best Ski 2019” award in softer snow conditions.
-So, it has made a well-deserved debut into the big leagues, along with the top-performing skis in the All-Mountain Back category (the Stormrider 95, the Mantra and the Enforcer 100).
+So, it has made a well-deserved debut into the big leagues, joining other top-performing skis in the All-Mountain Back category (the Stormrider 95, the Mantra and the Enforcer 100).

-This ski is extremely versatile - a true all-mountain ski that is at ease on freshly groomed slopes...
+This ski is extremely versatile - a true all-mountain ski that is as happy on freshly groomed runs as...
 Read on

 PROSKILAB only reviews the very best skis on the market.
-So, if the V-Shape 4 from Head is in last place, it is absolutely nothing to be ashamed of, and its score shows that the ski has great qualities.
+So, if the V-Shape 4 from Head is in last place, it is nothing to be ashamed of.
+Its score proves that the ski has great qualities.

 It performs better than the other skis in this category but is less forgiving.
-It is a little difficult to do well in a category that values ease of use above all.
+It is a little difficult to do well in a category that values ease of use more than anything else.

 The ski's overall performance...
 Read on